ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-module/datasheet.md

 ### Description

 The **RAK4260 WisDuo LPWAN Module** is based on **Microchip’s ATSAMR34J18B**.
-It is a SiP device integrating a 32-bit ARM Cortex M0+ MCU with a LoRa Transceiver in a 15 mm x 15 mm compact package.
+It is a SiP device integrating a 32-bit ARM Cortex M0+ MCU with a LoRa Transceiver in a 15&nbsp;mm x 15&nbsp;mm compact package.

 The SAM R34 chip provides a number of highly configurable peripherals (configurable as I2C/SPI/UART interfaces).
 There are 12-bit ADC in addition to the aforementioned.